FatConan/headwillcollapse/pages/ratings.md

 # Nonsensical Arbitrary Scoring System

-Here at HeadWillCollapse we've learned that you're not supposed to put any sort of game review without some sort of accompanying objective rating system.
-We've therefore implemented the N.A.S.S. a clever algorithm that can process the sentiment of the text and condense it down into a single, encapsulating noun.
+Here at HeadWillCollapse we've learned that you're not supposed to put out any game review without some sort of accompanying objective rating system.
+We've therefore implemented the N.A.S.S. a clever algorithm that can process the sentiment of text and condense it down into a single, encapsulating noun.

 As an example, running this page through our sophisticated rating process produces: